 - In the film of Lil' Abner, Evil Eye Fleagle attempts to put a whammy on Lil' Abner, but Earthquake Mc Goon reflects it with a silver platter, and it strikes Gen. Bullmoose, forcing him to confess his evil plot.

 - Most spells in Harry Potter work like this.
-Even Avada Kedavra, the most feared spell in the Wizarding World, a Killing Curse that cannot be dodged and bypasses all magical defenses, is still useless if the victim takes cover in time or uses telekinesis to get a solid object into the way.
+Even Avada Kedavra, the most feared spell in the Wizarding World, a Killing Curse that cannot be resisted and bypasses all magical defenses, is still useless if the victim takes cover in time or uses telekinesis to get a solid object into the way.

 - At least some offensive abilities (in application, not reader reaction) in the Xanth series function in this manner.
 Trent in particular encounters problems relating to aim, exacerbated by the fact that in the first book he fights a character whose Anti-Magic forces him to miss, to the point of accidentally polymorphing bacteria in the air into other things.

 - Perhaps lacking imagination, nearly every wizard in The Dresden Files has some version of this, but you can always tell the badass ones by how effectively or inventively they use their magic.
 Harry, for example, casts big fireballs and beams, which shows both his significant strength in magic and his lack of fine control.
-Luccio, commander of the Wardens, uses a wrist-thick beam of fire like a laser cutter, showing both power and control.
+Luccio, commander of the Wardens, uses a needle-thin beam of fire like a laser cutter, showing both power and control.
 Warden Ramirez uses small bolts of water and earth magic in his duels, showing control and smarts that make his shallower well of power go further, etc.

 - When a squad of Wardens lead by Senior White Council members go to town, there are so many variations of these that it apparently looks like a shot from Star Wars.